JavanPoirier/AudioMixer/README.md

 ## TODO
 - Changing default output device.
 - Add Application Whitelist (Application priority)
-- Local volume step setting for static actions
-- Alight applications left to right. (**Note to Self**: Currently not occuring as the application actions array index is not reflective of the key position)
+- Alighn applications left to right. (**Note to Self**: Currently not occuring as the application actions array index is not reflective of the key position)

 ---